inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Well, I'm disenchanted too.
 We're all disenchanted.
 		-- James Thurber
 Minnesota --
-	home of the blonde hair and blue ears. mosquito supplier to the free world.
+	home of the blonde h and blue ears. mosquito supplier to the free world.
 	come fall in love with a loon. where visitors turn blue with envy.